mricon/korgalore/docs/usage.rst

 .. code-block:: bash

-   # Pull all new messages
+   # Pull all new messages (includes tracked threads)
    kgl pull

    # Pull with logging for troubleshooting